-MANUFACTURING
+■ MANUFACTURING

-Manufacturing Math II
+MFG 105 Manufacturing Math II

 Second course in manufacturing mathematics.
 A further study of arithmetic and trigonometric operations applied to manufacturing circumstances.
 The following geometric entities are studied in detail: the circle, regular and irregular polygons, the right triangle and oblique triangles.
 The application of angular arithmetic including the study of: angle decimal conversion, the Pythagorean Theorem, Sin, Cos, and Tan functions, and the Law of Sines and Law of Cosines.

 Prerequisite: Eligible for MAT 095 or higher

-Metrology
+MFG 120 Metrology

 This course is designed to develop dimensional measurement ability for inspectors, technicians, quality control personnel, and others who require this skill in their manufacturing environment.
 This course will emphasize open inspection methods.

 Prerequisite: MFG 105, which may be taken concurrently, or MAT 137

-Blueprint Reading 2
+MFG 124 Blueprint Reading

 An initial course in blueprint reading.
 The study of orthographic projection.
 Topics include lines and their uses, auxiliary views, sectional views, basic and special dimensioning, dimensioning practices for holes, chamfers, angle, tapers, keyways diameters, radii, and geometric tolerancing.

-Prerequisite: Completion of Manufacturing Foundations or permission of instructor drawings for machining or assembly purposes.
-Topics include the application and meaning of geometric characteristics and controls, the metric system, weldment, forging and casting drawings and procedures, communication with freehand sketches, blueprint terms and abbreviations.
+Prerequisite: Completion of Manufacturing Foundations or permission of instructor

-Blueprint Reading II 3
+MFG 125 Blueprint Reading II